 How to Cook Tarpon (If You Must)?

-Legal acquisition remains the first hurdle for anyone determined to try tarpon.
+Legal acquisition remains the first hurdle for anyone determined to try tarpon, despite all warnings against eating this fish.
 Ensure you possess proper permits and follow all regulations, including size limits where applicable.
-Remember that illegally harvesting tarpon carries severe penalties in most jurisdictions.
+Remember that illegally harvesting tarpon carries severe penalties in most jurisdictions, including Florida where enforcement is strict.

-Traditional preparation methods from regions where tarpon consumption occurred include:
+Traditional preparation methods from regions where tarpon consumption historically occurred include:

-- Filleting: Cut carefully around the complex bone structure
+- Filleting: Cut carefully around the complex Y-shaped bone structure that makes eating hazardous

-Some West African and Caribbean cultures historically prepared tarpon in spicy stews that mask the muddy flavor.
-Heavy seasoning with curry, scotch bonnets, and acidic ingredients helps neutralize unpleasant tastes.
-Modern attempts often involve smoking or blackening techniques borrowed from other difficult-to-prepare fish.
+Some West African and Caribbean cultures historically prepared tarpon in spicy stews featuring curry, scotch bonnets, and acidic ingredients that help neutralize unpleasant tastes.
+Modern attempts often involve smoking or blackening techniques borrowed from other difficult-to-prepare fish species.

-Despite these methods, the fundamental issues of taste, texture, and safety remain.
-No preparation technique eliminates mercury contamination or makes the numerous bones disappear.
-Most who try tarpon once never attempt it again.
+Despite these methods, the fundamental issues of taste, texture, and safety remain unchanged.
+No preparation technique eliminates mercury contamination or makes the numerous Y-shaped bones disappear.
+Most anglers who try tarpon once never attempt it again, regardless of cooking method employed.

 Do Tarpon Taste Good?
 Real Experiences

-The overwhelming consensus among those who've tried tarpon: do tarpon taste good?
+The overwhelming consensus among those who have tried tarpon: do tarpon taste good?
 Absolutely not.
 Fishing forums and angler testimonials consistently describe disappointment and regret.
-Even those expecting poor quality often express surprise at just how unpalatable tarpon proves.
+Even those expecting poor quality often express surprise at just how unpalatable tarpon proves to be.

 One rare positive account comes from a North Carolina pier where an angler fried fresh tarpon and claimed it resembled mullet.
 However, this represents an extreme outlier among hundreds of negative reviews.
-Most describe the experience as chewing fishy, muddy rubber filled with needle-sharp bones.
+Most describe the experience as chewing fishy, muddy rubber filled with needle-sharp Y-shaped bones that create choking hazards.

 Pros and Cons of Eating Tarpon